-Referrals into our Emotional Wellbeing Service are reviewed weekly at the CHUMS/CAMHS single point of entry meeting (SPoE).
-Following this meeting you will receive a letter or email advising the most appropriate service to support the child/young person.
-This may not be CHUMS or CAMHS, in which case you will be given contact details of the relevant service.
+Referrals into our Emotional Wellbeing Service are reviewed at the multi-agency Single Point of Entry meeting (SPoE).
+Following this meeting you will be advised the most appropriate service to offer support.
+This may not be CHUMS, or CAMHS, in which case you will be given contact details of the relevant service.

 The following referral criteria is used across all our clinical services:

 - Please check the individual service information on details of age range supported.

 - Where two people have parental responsibility but live in different homes, we recommend that both parties are aware of any referral being made.
 However, CHUMS will accept appropriate referrals from either parent.